 After ten minutes, slice the pork into pieces about 3/4 inch thick.
 Serve sliced pork with the sauce spooned over.

-Pork tenderloin is a wonderfully lean cut and this recipe is perfect for any phase of the South Beach Diet
+Pork tenderloin is a wonderfully lean cut and this recipe is perfect for any phase of the South Beach Diet.
+This would make a great dish for most any type of carb-conscious or low-carb eating plan.

 More Phase One Ideas with Pork: